TiagoOlivoto/metan/cran-comments.md

 # Resubmission
 This is a resubmission for the new package `metan`.
-Now in version 1.1.1, I have incorporated the feedback kindly provided by Martina Schmirl on November 22th, 2019.
+Now in version 1.1.2, I have incorporated the feedback kindly provided by Martina Schmirl on November 22, 2019 and Uwe Ligges on December 15, 2019.
 See responses inline below.

 >
 A CRAN package check should not take longer than 10 minutes.
 Please considerably reduce the check time of your package to stay below the threshold of 10 minutes.
 This can for example be achieved by: